Wesleyan-Media-Project/fb_agg_reports_import/README.md

 * The lifelong "all dates" report contains the totals going back to May 2018 when Facebook launched its archive of political ads.
 This report does not separate the activity by geographic regions (i.e, the US states and territories).
 * The time span reports ("last day", "last 7 days", "last 30 days", and "last 90 days") describe the activity during the specified time periods.
 The zip files with these reports contain separate CSV files for each region.

+The lifelong report does not contain a breakdown by the US state.
+Other reports do contain the breakdown.
+The state-level values are reported in separate files, one file per U.S. state.

 ### Naming conventions